Sudhss/Valence/README.md

 ```

 ## Download
-- macOS: available
+- macOS: not sure, might do it
-- Windows: in progress
+- Windows: Already shipped V1.0
-- Linux: in progress
+- Linux: Future advancement

 ## Philosophy
 ### Systems software should not depend on heavy abstractions.